oasisprotocol/cli/docs/README.md

 Oasis command-line interface (CLI) is a powerful all-in-one tool for interacting with the Oasis Network.
-You can download the latest release binaries from the [GitHub repository] (see the “Installing or Updating Oasis CLI on macOS” section below for macOS-specific instructions).
+You can download the latest release binaries from the [GitHub repository] (see the "Installing or Updating Oasis CLI on macOS" section below for macOS-specific instructions).

 It boasts a number of handy features: